realpandaus/progetto-esame-stato-20-21/README.md

-# This page is blank!
+# Houston we have a problem!
-This page will indicate any additional assumptions.
-As we are still thinking about a development scheme, please come back later.
+We are still thinking about a development scheme, so please come back later.